PieterT-CODES/Fake_news_dection_withIDE/README.md

 # Fake News Detector
-Multiplatform aplication developed in Kivy who include machine learning model to detect truthfulness from text.
-Aplication also contain:
+MultiPlatform application developed in Kivy which includes a machine learning model to detect truthfulness from text.
+Application also contain:

+# Script data_for_fnd.py
+Script cares about extending the dataset with new data and updating machine learning model.

 # Text conversion from PDF
 ```